siegfried/dm-parse/README.md

   include DataMapper::Resource

   # more than :parse, it also defines username, password and email.
-  # it also set the default storage_names to "_User"
+  # it also sets the default storage_names to "_User"
   is :parse_user
   storage_names[:master] = "_User"
 end